aws-samples/implementing-relationship-based-access-control-with-amazon-verified-permissions-and-amazon-neptune/README.md

 g.V().hasLabel('video').has('name','bobDogVideo.mp4').property(single,'isPublic',true)
 ```

-You may verify the property's value of `isPublic` of `bobDogVideo.mp4` with the below Gremlin query.
+You can verify the value of property `isPublic` of `bobDogVideo.mp4` with the following Gremlin query.

 ```
 # Verify the value of property "isPublic" of a specific video
 g.V().hasLabel('video').has('name','bobDogVideo.mp4').values('isPublic')
 ```

-The below authorization request was made to Verified Permissions using principal `alice` after we had set the `isPublic` property of video resource `bobDogVideo.mp4`.
+The below authorization request is made to Verified Permissions using principal `alice` after we have set the `isPublic` property of video resource `bobDogVideo.mp4`.
+Please note that `alice` has no direct or inherited `OWNER` relationship to the resource `bobDogVideo.mp4`.

 ```
 curl -X GET "$API_ENDPOINT/video/get?videoName=bobDogVideo.mp4" -H "Authorization: Bearer $ACCESS_TOKEN_ALICE" -H "ID-Token: $ID_TOKEN_ALICE" | jq
 ```

-The following was the authorization request made to Verified Permissions with the above command.
-In the entities field, there was an attribute `isPublic` with `true` as the value.
-With reference to the Cedar policy `Allow public access to the resources`, the below authorization request was an `ALLOW`.
+The following authorization request is made to Verified Permissions using principal `alice` after you have set the `isPublic` property of video resource `bobDogVideo.mp4`.
+In the entities field, there is the attribute `isPublic` with `true` as the value.
+With reference to the Cedar policy `<Allow public access to the resources>`, the following authorization request returns `ALLOW`.

 ```
 {